Some links in this post may be affiliate links

 Keep Cyclamen persicum pot-bound to promote flowering as it blooms best when pot-bound.
 Repot during the dormant period only when the soil becomes compacted.
 Repotting every 2 years should be adequate for this plant.

-Use a pot 1 size larger than the current one and ensure that it has a drainage hole and the soil is well-draining to prevent waterlogging.
-Take a look at these pots with drainage holes on Amazon.
+Use a pot 1 size larger that has a drainage hole and well-draining soil to prevent waterlogging.
+Make sure the top of the corm sits at or just above the soil surface; burying it completely can cause rotting.
+Check out these self-watering pots on Amazon.

 After repotting place the plant in a shaded place and keep it dry.
 Resume watering after 6-8 weeks to encourage new growth.